KurtisAsha/klog/content/blog/plotly_hover_var/index.md

 A few considerations I had to navigate:

-- Plotly behaves well when referencing columns already assigned in one of it’s arguments, for this problem, the variable in question was in the assigned data but not assigned to any argument.
+- `plotly` behaves well when referencing columns already assigned in one of it’s arguments, for this problem, the variable in question was in the assigned data but not assigned to any argument.
 In the example below, this would be the “alt_text” column

 - The alternative text was to be passed into a custom function

-- I found a workaround ([Thanks DJack from Stack Overflow](https://stackoverflow.com/posts/49902288/revisions)) which subsets data using \$ but I needed to be able to pass any column through custom function
+- I found a workaround ([Thanks DJack from Stack Overflow](https://stackoverflow.com/posts/49902288/revisions)) which subsets data using \$ but I needed to be able to pass any column through a custom function

 Let’s begin with creating test data.